What Is Agitated Depression?

 Soak up some sun

-Sunlight exposure helps boost your vitamin D levels, and that in turn can improve your mood.
+Sunlight exposure helps boost your vitamin D levels, which may, in turn, improve your depressed mood.
 Sitting in the sun can even help improve your cognitive function, which often becomes impaired with agitated depression.

 Sleep regularly